The Way I Operate

 I don't just bring me.
 I bring a team.
 Here's what that actually looks like.

-When you bring me in, you get a senior marketing leader who has sat in the room where decisions get made — and who then actually goes and executes them.
+Most strategic leaders hand you a strategy deck and wave goodbye to their team, expecting them to do all the work.
+That's not me.
+When you bring me in, you get a senior marketing leader who has sat in the room where decisions get made — and who then actually goes and executes them alongside her team.

-I use AI as my force multiplier, functioning as creative director, copywriter, analyst, researcher, SEO strategist and project manager — often simultaneously.
+I use AI as my force multiplier, functioning as creative director, copywriter, analyst, researcher, SEO strategist, and project manager, often simultaneously, and I have taught my teams to do the same.
 That means faster timelines, lower costs, and zero of the "we need to loop in another vendor" delays that quietly drain your budget.

 What I Actually Do